 At Beyond The Book we know all too well how market changes can significantly impact recruitment advertising, and we have to change our strategy regularly.
 We want to impart that knowledge to businesses who are undertaking their own direct recruitment, to give you every chance of success.
 No conditions!

 The current climate is tough.
-There are plenty of candidates in the market, but there has been a massive hike in demand since April 2021.
+There are plenty of candidates in the market, but there has been a massive hike in demand since April 2021, and it is unrelenting.
 Inevitably, this means there are many opportunities for each candidate – especially the good ones!
 We have observed a big drop in advertising success, as candidates don’t need to spend precious time sourcing opportunities; they are being approached left, right and centre.

 But, if your strategy is to advertise, and you don’t have access to recruitment platforms and sourcing tech, how can you cut through the clutter?